Afternoons with Mary: “On my Mind and In My Spirit”

 Mary left us when I began junior high, taking a job at the hospital where I was born.
 Mary made a career there, earned a few promotions and stayed on for twenty years.
 We kept in touch, a phone call now and then, quick visits during family weddings, funerals.
 Then, a long gap of time passed with little contact until the day of my mother’s funeral.
 As I walked out on my brother’s arm, I caught sight of Mary at the end of a pew.
 White-haired, a little stooped, she somehow wept and smiled at once.
 I stopped, and we hugged each other’s necks and cried together.
 She told me how much she’d loved my mother, her friend, how she misses me, and all the Mattinglys.

-Since, and especially during weeks filled with race-inspired violence like this last, I think about Mary, now eighty, and feel that same warmth tempered by shame that movies like The Help can rustle up.
+During the weeks after the violence of summer 2016, I thought a lot about Mary, then eighty, and felt that same warmth tempered by shame that movies like The Help can rustle up.
 I like to think our bond was unusual, deeper than most of its type.
 Mary was my friend and yet, history says what we and thousands of other Black-white, housekeeper-child duos of the fifties and sixties shared was tainted.
 History says that if not for the evils of slavery, these bonds wouldn’t exist, that perhaps they shouldn’t have existed.
 I can’t deny the truth in this, but then, what do we do with the warmth, the love, that remain?

-It occurs to me that other than what I share here, I don’t know Mary Darian’s story.
-I don’t know how she, eighteen when my parents hired her, managed to break the cycle of domestic service.
+It occurred to me that other than what I share here, I didn’t know Mary Darian’s story.
+I didn’t know how she, eighteen when my parents hired her, managed to break the cycle of domestic service.
 I knew nothing, as her white baby of the 1960s, about the sit-ins and marches, the tear-gas and beatings, that were happening across town, maybe in her neighborhood.
-I don’t know who or what she might have lost to the long slog of the Civil Rights struggle.
+I didn’t know who or what she might have lost to the long slog of the Civil Rights struggle.
 My parents, like Mary herself, were determined to shield me from these seminal, sometimes violent events that would shape our lives.
 In this, my ignorance of Mary’s story, lies a valid basis for guilt and shame.
 I can’t change history.
 I can’t make amends for actions taken by my forebears, though I regret and renounce them.
-I can’t go back and rearrange the circumstances of my relationship with Mary, but I can at least do what another one of Kathryn Stockett’s characters, Skeeter, does.
-I can learn Mary’s story.
-I owe her, and myself, that much.
+I can’t go back and rearrange the circumstances of my relationship with Mary, but that summer I realized I could at least do what another one of Kathryn Stockett’s characters, Skeeter, does.
+I could learn Mary’s story.
+I owed her, and myself, that much.

 Generation Sandwich